harshit433/OneHive/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for flexibility in usage, modification, and distribution.

----

-Feel free to modify the details according to your project's specifics and personal preferences!